Choose an Educational Goal

 moorpark college seal

-In any economy, it is advantageous to have a college degree.
-Most associate degree majors at Moorpark College are applicable to the local job market.
-An Associate in Arts (AA) or an Associate in Science (AS) degree requires the completion of 60 degree-applicable units including courses in general education and courses in the chosen major.
-Moorpark College also offers a General Studies associate degree that allows students to choose an area of emphasis from a group of disciplines rather than a specific major.
+An Associate in Arts (AA) or an Associate in Science (AS) degree requires the completion of at least 60 degree-applicable semester units, including general education coursework and courses within the selected major.
+Moorpark College also offers a General Studies associate degree, which allows students to complete an area of emphasis from a group of related disciplines rather than a specific major.

 See a complete list of requirements for earning an Associate in Arts or Associate in Science degree.